The IFB Beat 4-14 Edition

 Q: Where did you grow up?

-A: I grew up in Elkin, North Carolina.
+A: Sylva, North Carolina.

 Q: What hobbies or activities do you enjoy outside of work?